We work with more than 300 partners to bring you better travel deals

 To ensure you get the cheapest price possible for a flight to Da Nang, you should look to book at least 38 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Da Nang?

 The cheapest flights to Da Nang are usually found when departing on a Tuesday.
 The departure day with the highest cost at present is Saturday.

 What time of day is cheapest to fly?

-Flights at midday are typically the cheapest time of the day to fly to Da Nang.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Da Nang.
+Flights at midday are usually the most expensive.

 Da Nang is located on the stunning South China Sea coastline with the Annamite Mountain range providing an impressive backdrop to this vibrant and friendly city.
 Its ancient roots can be traced back the Champa Kingdom in 192 AD; this fascinating heritage is documented at the Museum of Cham Sculpture where terracotta masterpieces dating from the 7th century are on display.
 Follow this with a visit to the My Son archaeological site, set in a remote forested valley, where many of the museum’s sculptures originated from.
 There are a total of four World Heritage Sites within easy access of the city, including My Son and the imperial City of Hue.